Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

     <img src="https://github.com/user-attachments/assets/af9c09d3-5db9-4319-b938-dbdc832737d6" width="600">
 </p>

-**Note:** For the best gameplay experience, connect your PS4 directly to your display via HDMI and use PS Remote Play only for controller input.
+{% include alert.html type="tip" body="For the best gameplay experience, connect your PS4 directly to your display via HDMI and use PS Remote Play only for controller input.
 This minimizes display lag compared to streaming.
-For optimal stability, connect both your PS4 and PC to your network via ethernet cable.
+For optimal stability, connect both your PS4 and PC to your network via ethernet cable." %}

 <div class="step">
     <h3>Step 5: Race! 🏁</h3>